Percy Grainger America

 One of Ella’s early efforts to preserve Percy's legacy resulted in a New York State Regent’s charter for the “Percy Grainger Library Society,” granted provisionally in 1964, and permanently on September 26, 1969.
 The house was soon placed on the National Park Service’s National Register of Historic Places.
 Reflecting its broadening focus and membership, the organization later changed its name to the International Percy Grainger Society.

 In 1970, after a Grainger festival in London, biographers were starting to show interest.
 John Bird completed an extensive biography entitled Percy Grainger in 1982, revised 1989.
-Other biographies include:
+Other books include:

 Percy Grainger: The Inveterate Innovator (1974) by Thomas C. Slattery